-Each day, we see colleagues doing amazing things that reflect our Northern Arizona Healthcare Values.
-Colleagues doing outstanding work are nominated for the L.O.V., or "Living Our Values," Award.
-A committee of NAH colleagues from across the system reviews all nominations to select monthly honorees and quarterly champions.
+Each day, Northern Arizona Healthcare sees colleagues doing amazing things that reflect our NAH Values.
+Colleagues doing outstanding work are nominated for the L.O.V., or “Living Our Values,” Award.
+A ONE NAH committee reviews all nominations to select monthly honorees and quarterly champions.

 The following L.O.V. award monthly honorees distinguished themselves by living specific NAH Values – show compassion; do amazing work; respect differences, build community; and be better together.
 Their dedication to these values builds and maintains NAH’s reputation among colleagues and throughout the communities we serve.

 Makayla Anaya, patient services coordinator with NAH’s Children’s Health Center

 Makayla organized and led the Children’s Health Center’s 2018 Boo Bash.
 After months of planning and coordinating, she successfully orchestrated an incredible Halloween-themed event for Flagstaff children.
 Her efforts exemplified the importance of giving back to the community and personified the fun and whimsy the CHC is known and loved for.
 Her leadership and creativity were inspiring and the necessary catalyst for a successful event that demonstrated the CHC’s high-quality, family-centered care.

 Gretchen Lerch, charge RN with FMC’s Pediatrics/PICU; Colleen Little, clinical manager with FMC’s Pediatrics; and Amy Nunemaker, charge RN with FMC’s Critical Care Unit